Kate BystrovaKB

 Include company information

-A boilerplate is an essential part of any press release, so why not include it in your newsroom footer so that it appears on each and every page?
+A press release boilerplate is an essential part of any press release, so why not include it in your newsroom footer so that it appears on each and every page?
 That will save journalists from having to click back and forth between multiple pages to gather the info they need – and the easier you make it for the journalist, the more likely they are to include you in their write-up.

 Look out for examples of company boilerplates in the below examples from Ubisoft and gamigo group.